Stratton Quartet: Origins

 During the later 1930s George Stratton found his many duties including orchestral work increasingly onerous.
 In 1939 he was leading the Haigh Marshall orchestra, and the London Theatre Concerts were being given at the Cambridge Theatre.
 In 1939 the quartet visited Poland, sponsored by the Internal Society for Contemporary Music.
-They were accompanied by Sir Arthur Bliss and Elizabeth Lutyens whose quartets they performed.
+They were accompanied by Sir Arthur Bliss and Elisabeth Lutyens whose quartets they performed.

 The Strattons gave the world premiere of the Lennox Berkeley String Quartet No.2, Op.15, at the Cambridge Theatre in June 1941.

 The Stratton Quartet was very closely associated with the concerts given at the National Gallery in London during the Second World War, organized by Myra Hess and Howard Ferguson.
 Their first was in October 1939, and they performed there about once monthly.
 Performances included the Gerald Finzi Oboe interlude, with Edward Selwyn (January 1940), a Beethoven concert in early February, Stratton and Moore in a piano trio with Betty Humby (Lady Beecham) (February 1940), a Sibelius concert (March 1940), Stratton, Forbes and Moore with Reginald Paul, as the 'Paul Pianoforte Quartet' (March 1940), an Elgar quintet with Eileen Joyce (May 1940), a recital with Benno Moiseiwitsch and a Mozart recital with oboist Joy Boughton (July 1940), and a quartet recital in August 1940.
 These performances continued through the war, for example a recital with Myra Hess in January 1941, and with Harriet Cohen and Marie Korchinska (harp) in November 1943.

-Carl Taylor who played with the quartet from 1933, died in the war in 1941.David Carl Taylor was born in Johannesburg in 1910.
+Carl Taylor who played with the quartet from 1933, died in the war in 1941.
+David Carl Taylor was born in Johannesburg in 1910.
 He won an overseas scholarship to study at the Royal Academy of Music, London, later becoming a professor there.
 As a pilot officer in the war, Carl was the observer on a Bristol Blenheim which departed RAF Horsham St Faith on a daylight training exercise in November 1941.
 The aircraft crashed on takeoff and Carl died the next day from his injuries.
 After Taylor's death, his place was taken by Edwin Virgo.
 George Stratton and Edwin Virgo stepped down in 1943 and Max Salpeter and Colin Sauer took over as 1st and 2nd violin.
 The quartet then changed its name to the Aeolian Quartet and gave its first performance under this name in May 1944, when it performed at the memorial programme for Ethel Smyth along with the BBC Symphony Orchestra and Sir Adrian Boult.

 After the war, in 1946, the Aeolian Quartet performed in Austria, northern Italy and Czechoslovakia, appearing at the first International Music Festival in Prague.
 Both Watson Forbes and John Moore remained members of the new group for several years thereafter.